 - motor vehicles;

 Vacancies are commonly advertised in local newspapers and magazines and can also be searched for online.
-Applications usually consist of a CV and cover letter or an application form.
-Speculative applications are welcomed by employers and where possible all applications should be submitted in Italian unless otherwise stated.

 Search for jobs in Italy at:

 Networking through friends and family is generally considered the best way to find a job in Italy.
 Therefore, finding work when you are in the country will be easier as you can begin making contacts directly, wherever you decide to look for work.

 If you'd prefer the security of already having a job before making the move you could ask your current employer about secondment opportunities.

 If this isn't a possibility you could try your luck with speculative applications.
 Applications of this nature are welcomed in Italy as many jobs aren't advertised.
 If you take this route make sure to do your research and send your application to the most appropriate person at the organisation.

 For jobs that are advertised, application is usually online and consists of a CV and cover letter or an application form.
 Where possible all applications should be submitted in Italian unless otherwise stated.
 To save some time it might also be a good idea to get your academic transcripts and certificates translated into Italian.